 But after a couple of months using it, my team used it less and less.
 I wondered why and tried to remind the people to use their points.
 But, still it was not the same as in the beginning.
 One person used it very frequent and some other very rarely.
 In one team meeting this person complained that she is not receiving many points even when she is spending many points and is doing a lot of work.
 And I had to agree with her.
 Slowly but steadily this tool became more of a burden to the team.
 One person mentioned that it is a duty and was not fun any more.
 We had to acknowledge that it was time for killing this practice.
 But as we wanted to keep the culture of appreciation we decided to replace it with the Kudo cards practice.

-The whole process was a big lesson for me: Always, be ready to give up good things and keep adapting.
+The whole experiment was a big lesson for me: Always, be ready to give up good things and keep adapting.

 Nowadays, we are using a new bonus system, which is very simple: Everybody gets a previous agreed share of the companies profit.
 Lets see how long this will work … 🙂